Atrone/NBA-Machine-Learning-Sports-Betting/README.md

 # Slam-Dunk-Streamline 🏀

+## NO LONGER USED DUE TO SUSPECTED ALPHA DECAY AND LIFE CHANGES THAT MAKE ACTIVE MAINTAINANCE DIFFICULT

 A fork of a popular NBA machine learning project that adds depth to each module.

 Automagically knows today's season and adapts accordingly... almost.